“If people aren’t calling you crazy, you aren’t thinking big enough.” – Richard Branson

 Verbalize, Visualize, Solve

 Michael wants to sit down beside the key people in each company and learn from them.
 What drives them, what forms their sales process, and what gets in the way?
-A natural mentor and productivity master; his favourite tool is a whiteboard.
+A natural mentor and productivity master; his favorite tool is a whiteboard.

 When the CEO comes to you